bloomberg/datalake-metrics-db/README.md

 ## Installation

 This is meant to be used with [Trino](https://github.com/trinodb/trino) and models data based on Trino's query metrics.
-This has been tested with [Trino 363](https://github.com/trinodb/trino/releases/tag/363), backwards or forwards compatibility is not guaranteed.
+This has been tested with [Trino 379](https://github.com/trinodb/trino/releases/tag/379) and is backwards compatible to [Trino 363](https://github.com/trinodb/trino/releases/tag/363).
+Compatibility beyond this range is not guaranteed.

 Before running this you will need to create a new database `datalake_analytics` with a schema called `datalake_metrics`.
 This is done by hand and is a one-time configuration.